Fresh vs. Canned Pumpkin

 This post may contain affiliate links.
 Read our disclosure policy.

-Which is why I now dedicate so much time and energy into publicizing fun experiments like this one to show you how small changes can sometimes make a big difference in the final result of your baked goods.
+That’s why I now dedicate so much time and energy to publicizing fun experiments like this one, to show you how small changes can sometimes make a big difference in the final result of your baked goods.

 With all of the information I post about baking science, you’ll be empowered to enter the kitchen with confidence.
 In this pumpkin puree article specifically, you’ll be empowered to enter the grocery store with confidence!